innoq/ml-ops.org/content/three-levels-of-ml-software.md

 #### Model-on-Demand

-The Model-on-Demand pattern also treats the ML model artifact as a dependency that is available at runtime.
+The Model-on-Demand pattern also treats the ML model as a dependency that is available at runtime.
-This ML model artifact, contrary to the Model-as-Dependency pattern, has its own release cycle and is published independently.
+This ML model, contrary to the Model-as-Dependency pattern, has its own release cycle and is published independently.

 The *message-broker* architecture is typically used for such on-demand model serving.
 The *message-broker* topology architecture pattern contains two main types of architecture components: a *broker* component and an *event processor* component.
 The broker component is the central part that contains the event channels that are utilised within the event flow.
 The event channels, which are enclosed in the broker component, are message queues.
 We can imagine such architecture containing *input-* and *output-queues*.
 A message broker allows one process to write *prediction-requests* in an input queue.
-The *event processor* contains the model serving runtime and the ML model artifact.
+The *event processor* contains the model serving runtime and the ML model.
 This process connects to the broker, reads these requests in batch from the queue and sends them to the model to make the predictions.
 The model serving process runs the prediction generation on the input data and writes the resulted predictions to the output queue.
 Afterwards, the queued prediction results are pushed to the prediction service that initiated the prediction request.